 From your second year of study onwards, you can spend one or two semesters (academic year) studying at one of the University's partner institutions, depending on your degree course.
 The period abroad will be fully accredited towards your final degree and no fee will be charged by the host institution during your stay.

 As an initiative to encourage student mobility, eligible students may receive an Erasmus grant.
-This grant is not meant to cover all your expenses (as if you stayed in the UK you would receive nothing) but it should help with any extra expenses incurred.
+This grant is not meant to cover all of your expenses (as if you stayed in the UK you would receive nothing) but it should help with any extra expenses incurred.

 First year students

 First year students should note that although you are not eligible to participate in the Erasmus+ programme until your second year, now is a good time to research your opportunities abroad.
 You can apply while in your first year for second year participation.
 Planning ahead is highly recommended as for some of our partner universities you will require a reasonable knowledge of their native language.
 As such, you may want to take advantage of London Metropolitan University's Open Language Programme to brush up on your foreign language skills.

 The best option is for students to go abroad for a full academic year in the second year of their degree.
 Students may also combine a semester in the USA/Japan/West Indies with an Erasmus semester.

 Although it is technically possible to go away on Erasmus in your final year, we do not recommend this as delays in getting grades or transcripts from the host university may delay your graduation and final year grades make up two thirds of your degree classification.

 Where to start